-Click the image to the left to view this month's digital edition of enchantment on your mobile device or in your browser window.
+Click the image to the left to view the most recent digital edition of enchantment on your mobile device or in your browser window.
 To view your co-op back page, click here.

 enchantment is the second largest publication in New Mexico.
 Over one quarter of the state's residents receive our monthly publication, which they get as a benefit of their membership in one of New Mexico's rural electric cooperatives.